eddiebrunson/Reactjs_Notes/reactjsnotes.md

 Stateless Functional Components are, stateless because these components do not have to worry about managing changing data.
 They just display the data.

---> When is it appropriate to use a Stateless Functional Component?
+:question: When is it appropriate to use a Stateless Functional Component?

-:white_check_mark: When all the component needs is a *render* method
+:white_check_mark: When all the component needs is a **render** method

+--> If a component is only using a **render** method to display content, then it can be converted into a Stateless Functional Component.